-In this post, I’ll share my story of how seeking that wise woman within can bring peace, wisdom, and thoughtful insights if you are open to them.
+In this post, I’ll share my story of how seeking that wise woman within can bring peace, wisdom, and thoughtful insights if you are open to receiving them.

-What Led Me to this Process
+What Led Me to this Process:

 At that time, I was going through a lot of transitions.
 My 16-year-old daughter had recently moved to Canada to live with her dad.
 I struggled to adjust to this new arrangement, as I had been a single parent up to that point.

 Becoming Acquainted With Your Wise Woman

-In my visualization, I entered a sun-filled house with beautiful art hanging on the walls.
-In a sitting room tucked in the back, I spotted her – an older version of me.
+I entered a sun-filled home with beautiful art hanging on the walls in my visualization.
+I spotted her in a sitting room tucked in the back – an older version of me.
 Probably around 75 years old, she appeared elegant, peaceful, and content.

 Dressed in comfortable and beautiful clothing, she looked her age.
 Yet, there was something timeless about her.
 One of the first things I noticed was her peaceful energy.
-I could see photos with family and friends, taken from different travels over the years, behind her.
-Also scattered across a shelf were photos of celebrations and gatherings, all little signs of a life fully lived.
+I could see photos of her with family and friends, taken from different travels over the years, glancing around the room.

-All at once, I felt giddy about seeing a happy version of myself to look forward to at this older age and ashamed over my inability to easily manage my life circumstances at that moment.
+All at once, I felt giddy about seeing a happy version of myself to look forward to at this older age and ashamed over my inability to efficiently manage the life changes I was going through at that moment.

 The First Thing She Reminded Me of Was that Everything Passes With Time

-Despite all of the changes happening in my life, the drama I was going through seemed overblown once I could envision how everything fell into place very nicely over time.
+Despite all of the changes in my life, the drama I was going through seemed overblown once I could envision how everything fell into place very nicely over time.

-All our transitions are just moments in time.
+A lightbulb moment occurred: I could see that all our transitions were just moments in time.
 The challenge of our children’s teenage years – it doesn’t last.
 In a flash, it will be over, and your teenager will be moving off to college.

-She helped me realize there was a balance somewhere in which I could fully experience what was happening, while still reaching for the happiness that could coexist at the same time.
+She helped me realize there was a balance somewhere in which I could fully experience what was happening while still reaching for the happiness that could coexist at the same time.

 There was a lightness to her, and I felt silly for being so hard on myself.
 I think she even suggested that I “lighten up” occasionally when I felt stuck trying to process what I was going through.